Wednesday, April 25, 2012

 Math Stations....Making It Work

-First, I found the Math Rotations Board from Clutter-Free Classroom.
-It uses the acronym MATH for organizing how your "rotate" from one activity to the next. {You know how I love those acronyms.}
+I use the acronym MATH for organizing how students "rotate" from one activity to the next.

 A-At Your Seat